How To Find Inner Peace And Greater Contentment

-There’s increasing evidence and research that spirituality promotes resilience and positively impacts physical and emotional health.
+Increasing evidence and research show that spirituality promotes resilience and positively impacts physical and emotional health.
 This is excellent news, with many people viewing themselves as spiritual.

 Our meditation practice enables us to be more fully present, increasing our connection to intuition, creativity, coincidences, and synchronistic events.

-These soul nudges can be used to guide our lives, and it becomes our inner compass.
+These soul nudges can be used to guide our lives, and they become our inner compass.